Mixing of the Mineyev flow, orbital counting and Poincar\'e series for strongly hyperbolic metrics: Proofs of main results

 \begin{proof} The first property follows from the definitions of the objects involved and by direct calculation.
 The second statement follows from the fact that, since $\P_d$ is cohomologous to a strictly positive function, the maps $s \mapsto \Pr_\Cc(-s\P_d)$ are strictly decreasing for every (not necessarily maximal) connected component $\Cc$.
 The third property follows from Lemma 2 of \cite{pollicott.sharp}.
 Indeed, this result shows that the maximal part of the spectrum of each $L_{j,v_d}$ is coming from the unique word maximal component $\Cc_j$ in the definition of $C_j$.
 This persists under small perturbations thanks to analytic perturbation theory (upper semi-continuity of the spectrum \cite{kato}) and the conclusion follows from Proposition 4.6 of \cite{ParryPollicott}.
 The fact that the pressure is independent of $C_j$ follows from Lemma \ref{lem.comp1}: the pressures are determined by the Manhattan curve which is independent of $C_j$. \end{proof}

 We also need to understand the spectrum of the operators $L_{j,s}$ as $s$ varies in $\C$.
 The following result is key in our proof of Theorem \ref{thm.2}.

 \begin{proposition} Suppose that $d$ has non-arithmetic length spectrum.
 Let $s = v_d + it$.
-Then the spectral radii of $L_{s,j}$ for $j=1,\ldots,m$ are all strictly smaller than $1$ unless $t=0$. \end{proposition}
+Then the operators $L_{s,j}$ for $j=1,\ldots,m$ do not have $1$ as an eigenvalue unless $t=0$. \end{proposition}

 \begin{proof} By Lemma 2 of \cite{pollicott.sharp} the spectral radius of $L_{s,j}$ is the maximum of the spectral radii over the components making up $C_j$.
 On the non-word maximal (or equivalently non $-v_d\P_d$ maximal components by Proposition \ref{prop.main}) the restriction of $-s\Psi_d$ has pressure strictly smaller than $1$ \cite[Theorem 4.5]{ParryPollicott}.
-Further if we look at the single word maximal component in $C_j$, then thanks to the assumption that $d$ has non-arithmetic length spectrum, the restriction of $\P_d$ to this component is non-arithmetic by Lemma \ref{lem.non-arith} and so by Proposition 4.8 of \cite{ParryPollicott} (see also \cite{pollicott}) has pressure strictly smaller than $1$ on this component also. \end{proof}
+Further if we look at the single word maximal component in $C_j$, then thanks to the assumption that $d$ has non-arithmetic length spectrum, the restriction of $\P_d$ to this component is non-arithmetic by Lemma \ref{lem.non-arith} and so by Proposition 4.5 of \cite{ParryPollicott} (see also \cite{pollicott}) $1$ can not be an eigenvalue for the operator on this component also. \end{proof}

 Using this result we can prove Theorem \ref{thm.2}. \begin{proof}[proof of Theorem \ref{thm.2}] Let $\Psi_d$ be the H\"older potential encoding $d$ on a Cannon coding for $\G, S$ and assume $d$ has non-arithmetic length spectrum.
 Let $\epsilon >0$ be the constant introduced in $(3)$ of Proposition \ref{prop.sr1}.
 Using equation (\ref{eq.5}) and part (2) of Proposition \ref{prop.sr1} we can write, for $\mathrm{Re}(s) > v_d -\epsilon$,